Tips for new teachers

-The “fake it til’ you make it” mentality will only get you so far, and kids are smarter than you may think, they can see right through this.
+The “fake it 'til you make it” mentality will only get you so far, and kids are smarter than you may think - they can see right through this.
 I found that modeling vulnerability, making mistakes, admitting when I was wrong, and being honest benefited the class more.
 In doing this, students realized making mistakes was not only inevitable, but crucial for growth.

 “People don’t care how much you know until they know how much you care” — Often attributed to Teddy Roosevelt.

 Use the first two weeks to really get to know your student’s (but don’t stop there!).
-This can manifest in many different forms; personalized handshakes at the door, ice-breaker activities, joining them during lunch and recess.
-Showing that you are not just a disciplinarian who runs a strict classroom, but also a person, with feelings, who enjoys playing at recess and sitting down at lunch will be a great way to build individual relationships with students.
+This can manifest in many different forms; personalized handshakes at the door, ice-breaker activities, or even joining them during lunch and recess.
+Showing that you are not just a disciplinarian who runs a strict classroom, but also a person with feelings, who enjoys playing at recess and sitting down at lunch will be a great way to build individual relationships with students.
 This non-instructional time is the perfect neutral place to check-in with students, especially those who you may have noticed are having a rough day.

 Relationships should not stop with your students.
 Building a positive community means building relationships with faculty, staff, administration, cafeteria workers, and janitors.
 If you can exemplify community, kindness, and care with all your interactions, your students will be more inclined to do the same and treat their school-space accordingly.

 Teaching is never perfect, it is emotionally draining, and it can leave you wondering where the day has gone.
-However, make a commitment to come in 30 minutes early and leave 30 minutes later, at least.
+However, make a commitment to come in 30 minutes early and leave 30 minutes late, at least.
 This allows you to prep for the day, host students in your classroom who arrive early, and hang out with students and staff after hours.
 If you can keep this consistent, showing your presence in the building will demonstrate your dedication to your students and staff.

-Understand that you are the adult, and your students are children who are still developing, even at the High School level.
+Understand that you are the adult and your students are children who are still developing, even at the high school level.
 Do not take the things your students say or do to you personally.
 In fact, when a student verbally or physically lashes out, this can be the most important time to show that you care.
 Ask them to go outside to have a 1-on-1 and see what is going on.
 Apologize and take ownership by asking them, “I am deeply sorry if I did or said something to offend you, did I?”
 If this is not the case, ask them what is going on, and reassure them that they can come to you anytime if they want to talk about it, because you care.

 A simple exit ticket is a powerful tool for you to use at the end of your class before students are dismissed.
 Limit this brief assessment to no more than 4 questions, and feel free to scaffold from easier to harder questions.
-During your planning, or at home, review these mini-assessments; they will inform you on how well the students understood that day’s lesson.
+During your planning time or at home, review these mini-assessments; they will inform you on how well the students understood that day’s lesson.
 They can also be used to inform your instruction moving forward.
 Maybe you need to spend another day on the topic or fine-tune how you present the material.
 Either way, an exit ticket a day is a great way to check your effectiveness as well as checking the students’ understanding.